-While on the Masai Mara migration, wildebeest form nursery herds where the calves can learn to play, the play is good practice for the great migration to come but they never stray too far from their mothers.
+Wildebeest form nursery herds where the calves can learn to play, the play is good practice for the great migration to Masai Mara, Kenya to come but they never stray too far from their mothers.
 A wildebeest calf is reliant on its mother for food protection and guidance throughout its first year.
 The soils in the southern Serengeti are richer in calcium potassium sodium and phosphorus than anywhere else on the wildebeest migration route.

-At this point, there is one obstacle in their path, the Mara River, there are no easy folding points here, the water flooded Rapids, deep fast flowing water filled with crocodiles and the riverbanks cliffs up to 20 meters high.
+In the Northern Serengeti, the migration if faced by the most challenging is one obstacle; the Mara River comprising of water flooded Rapids, deep fast flowing water filled with crocodiles and the riverbanks cliffs up to 20 meters high.
 It seems an impenetrable barrier and for many days the herds are mass on the banks of the river.

-A dive helps them avoid the attention of crocodiles who could be lurking beneath the water along the shore, this current is powerful and the herds are pushed downstream.
+A dive helps them avoid the attention of crocodiles who could be lurking beneath the water along the shore, this current is powerful and the herds are often pushed downstream.
 Wildebeests are strong swimmers with a vigor to make it across.
 Hippos on the other hand defend their territory and calves, this is their River and they don’t like having their space invaded.
 Bigger threats lurk beneath the surface, the Mara River is home to some of the largest crocodiles in Africa.

 Wildebeest don’t compete with zebra for food, they use their flat wide mouths to graze deeper and on finer shoots cutting the grasses off right at ground level.
 About 150,000 Thomson’s gazelle complete the migration each year along side the wildebeest, they don’t compete with a larger grazers for food because with their delicate mouths they can fish out the chutes the others leave behind.
 Their small size does make them appealing prey though and one of Africa’s big cats has evolved its own way of catching them, cheetah may be the fastest animals on land but it’s a close race and the fastest most agile gazelles can survive the chase.

-Wildebeest are built to walk and the truth is their migration never really ends, instead, they track a path around the Serengeti in pursuit of Africa’s rain ripened grass and as the seasonal rains move south.
+Wildebeest are built to walk and the truth is their migration never really ends, instead, they track a path around the Serengeti in pursuit of Africa’s rain ripened grass as the seasonal rains move south.
 The herds must follow and that means once again crossing the Mara River.

 This is what the crocodiles have been waiting for, they seem to select particular animals, weak injured or young calves.
 Crocodiles have the strongest bite of all animals with an incredible crushing force.
 The herds keep coming, the forward momentum of the crossing draws the remaining animals off the plains.
 The Stampede continues as the animals run in chaos like a shoal of fish.
 The middle of the herd seems to be the safest place to be.

 In just a few days of river crossings, over 10,000 animals can die, most are not taken by the lions leopards or Crocodiles but are trampled on drowned or simply die of exhaustion trying to find their way out of the water.
 The Crocodiles feed on the spoils as this may be the last easy meal they’ll have until the herds return in a year’s time.
 Now the wildebeest have gone back south on the bank and start their long match south back to their birthing grounds on the short grass plains in the southern Serengeti.